peteroupc/peteroupc.github.io/randomgendoc.md

     class OptimalSampler(builtins.object)
      |  OptimalSampler(m)
      |
-     |  Implements a sampler which chooses a random number in [0, n)
+     |  Implements a sampler which chooses a random variate in [0, n)
      |  where the probability that each number is chosen is weighted.
 The 'weights' is the
      |  list of weights each 0 or greater; the higher the weight, the greater
      |  the probability.
 This sampler supports only integer weights, but the sampler is